 One of the most classic embroidery stitches for filling an area is the basic satin stitch.
 There are a few variations, but at its essence, satin stitch is a series of straight stitches worked next to each other.
 What could be simpler?

 The secret to making those straight stitches turn into something special is in practicing the length and proximity of the stitches.
-The result is a filled shape that is simply stunning!Continue to 9 of 16 below.
+The result is a filled shape that is simply stunning.

 Feather stitch is a linked stitch that creates open lines that almost look like they're moving.
 It's perfect for making frames and borders, and it works well layered or embellished with other stitches too.

-Want another stitch option for making outlines?
-Try split stitch!
-The process for working split stitch is similar to working back stitch, but upside down.
-In fact, the back of your work will end up looking like the front of back stitch.
+Try split stitch as another option for making outlines.
+The process for working split stitch is similar to working backstitch, but upside down.
+In fact, the back of your work will end up looking like the front of the backstitch.

 Detached Chain Stitch

-A detached chain stitch, sometimes referred to as a single chain, is a common stitch for making flowers, leaves and more.
-This stitch is worked like standard chain stitch, but with just one "link."
+A detached chain stitch sometimes referred to as a single chain, is a common stitch for making flowers, leaves and more.
+This stitch is worked as a standard chain stitch, but with just one "link."

 Woven Wheel Stitch

 Woven wheel stitch looks like a more advanced embroidery stitch, but it's actually quite simple.
 Start with a star of straight stitches and then weave the working thread to form a flower.
-Soon you have a stitch that will fill your hoop with amazing florals!Continue to 14 of 16 below.
+Soon you have a stitch that will fill your hoop with amazing florals.Continue to 13 of 15 below.

 Use this stitch for making outlines, creating texture, or filling an area.
-It even works with ribbon, yarn, and other materials!Continue to 15 of 16 below.
+It even works with ribbon, yarn, and other materials.